theREALdebater/eclat/doc/security/endorse.md

  * create and initialise the appropriate [endorsement context](#cxt);

- * execute the endorsement, using the context;
+ * execute the endorsement (which will be implemented by the guardian), using the context;

  * examine the results in the endorsement context and act accordingly.